System Structure & Architecture

 Templates

-The form definitions (form data fields, layout etc.) are stored in so-called templates.
+Form definitions (form data fields, layout, etc.) are stored as so-called templates.
 Each system has its own set of templates.
-Templates are first created in the system by the HybridForms administrator, then assigned to the responsible developers and form designers for editing.
-Users and rights are also set by the administrator, as well as the allocation to an »area«.
+Templates are first created by an administrator of the respective system, then assigned to the responsible developers and form designers.
+The administrator also creates users and permissions, as well as the assignment to an »area«.

 Areas

 Each template is assigned to an »area«.
-The areas are displayed in the mobile Clients Apps under the »Settings« options and are used to structure and display the available form types and templates.
+Areas are displayed in the mobile clients apps under »Settings« and serve to structure and organize the available templates and form types.

 Systems (Clients, Tenants)